The definitive guide to SLAM & mobile mapping

 As a result, each manufacturer needs to pick its priorities for data processing.
 Some design their devices to generate point clouds in real time and compromise on quality.
 Others choose to process the data more slowly, but produce higher quality results.
 Another group gives you the option to select real-time processing or higher-quality processing, depending on the needs of your project.

 NavVis has chosen yet another approach.
-The company’s mappers process data while you scan to display real-time visual feedback on your tablet.
-Then, they use more powerful computers back in the office to finalize the data and produce point clouds of the highest quality.
+The company’s mobile mapping systems process data while you scan to display real-time visual feedback on your tablet.
+Then, they use the power of the cloud back in the office to finalize the data and produce point clouds of the highest quality.

 How can the SLAM system produce a point cloud more accurate than the sensor is specified for?

-Because a mobile scanner captures continuously as you walk.
+Because a mobile mapping system captures continuously as you walk.

 Where a terrestrial scanner captures each measurement point once during a scan, a SLAM system automatically captures each measurement numerous times, from multiple angles, as you move through the asset.